 Your healthcare provider will schedule an appointment for you to return to your doctor’s office with the sensor belt and recorder.
 Your digestive doctor can then download the information and review the images.

-You will pass the capsule naturally with a bowel movement, and usually within a 24- to 72-hour period.
+You will pass the capsule naturally with a bowel movement, usually within a 24- to 72-hour period.

-To create the best images possible, your stomach and small intestine will need to be empty prior to beginning capsule endoscopy.
+To create the best images possible, your stomach and small intestine will need to be empty before beginning capsule endoscopy.
 To ensure that your stomach and small intestine are empty, you will need to begin a liquid diet the day before the examination and have nothing to eat or drink 10 hours before capsule endoscopy.

 On the day of the procedure, male patients need to shave their abdomen six inches above and below their navel.
 Women may need to shave their upper pelvis area.
 The gastroenterology team performing the test will advise patients on the specifics of shaving.

 Yes, your stomach will need to be empty to allow your doctor to visualize your digestive tract during capsule endoscopy.

 Yes, the belt that records the video images has small sensors, which attach to your skin.
 Males must shave their stomach and chest area; all patients must shave their upper pelvis area.